 - Join one of over 20 co-curricular organizations like Engineers Without Borders and WiSE (Women in Science and Engineering).

-- Complete the five-year H. John Riley Dual Engineering/MBP Program and earn a bachelor’s degree in Mechanical Engineering and an MBA from Syracuse University’s Whitman School of Management.
+- Complete the five-year H. John Riley Dual Engineering/MBA Program and earn a bachelor’s degree in Mechanical Engineering and an MBA from Syracuse University’s Whitman School of Management.